 Following her modeling career, she became the spokeswoman for their family business, Spirit Halloween, in Houston & Austin, Texas.
 Spirit Halloween was created by her father-in-law in California, and became an international Halloween retail chain.
 Rikki was then hired as the Public Relations Director at NorthShore University HealthSystem in Evanston, Illinois.
 NorthShore is a healthcare system, consisting of four hospitals and a Research Institute.
 There, she wrote marketing plans for various clinical areas, promoted and provided extensive media training for executives and physicians.

 As a breast cancer survivor (detected when she was

 35-years-old), Rikki Ragland was the cover story and feature in the national health magazine, “Girlfriends Health Guide for Everyday Women,” and blogged about her experience.
 She also hosted several videos for breast cancer prevention and survivorship.
 One of the videos, “Scarves” is distributed through the Phi Mu Fraternity Foundation.

-Rikki is married to Cory Marver, an owner & operator of Spirit Halloween and now owns several Total Nutrition stores across the country.
-Total Nutrition specializes in health, fitness and sports nutrition for every body type.
-In addition to making purchases within the stores, the company also ships products to customers through orders taken by phone, facebook or email.
+Rikki is married to Cory Marver, an owner & operator of Spirit Halloween and several Five Star Nutrition and Total Nutrition stores across the country.
 Cory is also an avid bass fisherman.